Stephen Cushing of Halifax-based Urban Perspectives

 1. Landscape design is not for decoration- landscapes are essential infrastructure.

 Landscapes are just as integral to the urban environment as buildings and other forms of infrastructure.
 This is often referred to as green infrastructure.
 Landscapes have the power to direct people, encourage gathering, influence user comfort, and provide space for recreation.
 Environmentally, we know that green spaces have the power to reduce stormwater flow, cool environments, shade us on hot days, and remove CO2 from the atmosphere, among other values.
 Trees, in particular, are one of the few forms of infrastructure that appreciate in value as they age.
 In fact, trees have the potential outlive many forms of modern construction.
+If you’re in need of an arborist to cultivate and manage trees, visit tree survey.
 Still, landscape budgets often are trimmed back.
 This is because the values described above are not often understood or easily translated into tangible deliverables.
 Some people are getting it, I’ve heard this called the Highline effect – it wasn’t until high profile projects like the Highline in New York City that people realized that landscapes of quality construction and plant material will provide a wide array of social, environmental, and economic values.